Strategic Memo of

 Most CEOs of leading AI labs are no longer just building tools; they are publicly racing to build ASI — systems that surpass humans at all tasks and improve themselves at an accelerating rate.
 The scientific consensus is chilling: nearly all experts agree that ASI carries a high risk of human extinction or permanent disempowerment.

-While Musk and Amodei warn ASI could arrive even next year, assigning a 10-20% probability to human extinction, other top AI CEOs and experts' predictions are not far off.
+While Musk and Amodei warn ASI could arrive even in 2026 and assign a 10-20% probability to human extinction, other top AI CEOs and experts' predictions are not far off.
 Yet, many of those CEOs disingenuously claim it is plausible that ASIs can be controlled or that the value they will imbue in ASIs will “stick.”
-They do so, arguably, out of a mix of: wishful thinking; fear that it is too late to stop ASI; fear that global governance could turn into an authoritarian dystopia; and a desire to muddle the waters ahead of a foreseeable massive outcry when the masses will understand what gamble they are taking over our lives, without asking.
+They do so, arguably, out of a mix of: wishful thinking; fear that it is too late to stop ASI; fear that global governance could turn into an authoritarian dystopia; and a desire to muddle the waters ahead of a foreseeable massive outcry when the masses will understand what gamble they are taking over our lives without asking.

 The Political Disconnect